Shortest Paths in Graphs of Convex Sets

-where $p_s$ and $p_t$ are the multipliers of the two constraints in~\eqref{eq:network_st}, and $p_v$ for $v \neq s,t$ are the multiplier of the flow conservation~\eqref{eq:network_flow_conservation} at vertex $v \neq s,t$.
-These multipliers are well-known to be interpretable as potentials: the objective asks to maximize the potential jump between the source and the target, and the constraints ensure that the potential jump along each edge does not exceed the edge length.
+Here $p_s$ and $p_t$ are the multipliers of the two constraints in~\eqref{eq:network_st}, and $p_v$ for $v \neq s,t$ are the multiplier of the flow conservation in~\eqref{eq:network_v}.
+These multipliers are interpretable as potentials: the objective asks to maximize the potential jump between source and target, and the constraints ensure that the potential jump along each edge does not exceed the edge length.
 Since the degree constraints in~\eqref{eq:network_v} are redundant (see Remark~\ref{rem:degree}), their multipliers do not appear in the dual problem.

 For the LPs~\eqref{eq:network_flow} and~\eqref{eq:dual_lp}, complementary slackness reads $(l_e - p_u + p_v) y_e = 0$ for all edges $e =(u,v)$.
-Therefore, at optimality, each edge $e \in \cE_p$ that lie along the shortest path must have a potential jump equal to its edge length.
+Therefore, at optimality, each edge $e \in \cE_p$ along the shortest path must have a potential jump equal to its edge length.